Mfaouzia/mfaouzia.github.io/_posts/2024-01-08-time-management.md

 One of the most effective tools I use for time management is *micro-scheduling*.
 It is a technique where you plan your day in detail, breaking it down into small chunks of time and assigning specific tasks to each chunk.
 For example, instead of writing *‘work on project’* in your calendar, you write *‘work on project: research, outline, draft, edit, proofread’* and allocate a certain amount of time for each subtask.

 Micro-scheduling helps me in several ways.
 - First, it helps me stay focused and avoid distractions.
 By having a clear plan for each hour of my day, I know exactly what I need to do and when I need to do it.
-I don’t waste time wondering what to do next, or switching between different tasks.
+I don’t waste time wondering what to do next or switching between different tasks.
 I just follow my schedule and get things done.

 - Second, it helps me manage my energy and motivation.
 By breaking down big tasks into smaller ones, I make them more manageable and less overwhelming.
 I also get a sense of accomplishment and progress every time I complete a subtask.
 This boosts my confidence and keeps me motivated to continue.

 - Third, it helps me track my performance and improve my productivity.
-By setting a time limit for each task, I challenge myself to work faster and smarter.
+By setting a time limit for each task I challenge myself to work faster and smarter.
 I also measure how long it actually takes me to finish each task, and compare it to my estimate.
 This way, I can identify where I’m doing well and where I need to improve.
-I can also adjust my schedule accordingly, and optimize my time.
+I can also adjust my schedule accordingly and optimize my time.

 To create my micro-schedule, I use a simple notebook and a pen.
-I write down my daily goals, and then break them down into subtasks.
-I estimate how long each subtask will take, and assign it to a specific time slot.
-I also leave some buffer time between tasks, in case something takes longer than expected, or something unexpected comes up.
-I also schedule some breaks throughout the day, to recharge and relax.
+I write down my daily goals and then break them down into subtasks.
+I estimate how long each subtask will take and assign it to a specific time slot.
+I also leave some buffer time between tasks, in case something takes longer than expected or something unexpected comes up.
+I also schedule some breaks throughout the day to recharge and relax.

 Here’s an example of what my micro-schedule looks like: